Bloggin' along with 'MUSCLES'

 Dental treatment and maintenance should respect the harmony and balance of

-the person's presented Mouth-Jaw System if it is healthy and pain-free.
+the person's Mouth-Jaw System if it is healthy and symptom-free.

 Dental-care's goal should be to preserve the conditions, teeth and occlusal-forces